 About the Plus Programme

-Our exclusive opportunities and support will help you develop the skills and confidence to thrive at Leeds and beyond.
+Our exclusive opportunities, events, and more will help you develop the skills and confidence to thrive at Leeds and beyond.

 What is the Plus Programme?

 The Plus Programme is a scheme for UK-fee paying Undergraduate and Postgraduate Taught students who come from backgrounds that are less represented at university.
 We are here to make sure you have access to all the opportunities at Leeds and to help you achieve everything you want while you’re here.

 The programme has three main strands:

 Transition: Starting university is a huge life change.
 We’re here to help you settle in and work with you in the next chapter of your education.
 But there’ll be lots of transitions throughout your time at Leeds - perhaps you’re privately renting for the first time, coming back to Higher Education after some time away or you’re starting to write your dissertation.
 We’re here to help you navigate these changes throughout your time here.

 Success: We’re here to boost your success - personally and academically.
 We do this by helping you access services and opportunities you might need so that you can focus on your studies.